www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. Click **Create**.

 > **Note**: You will configure the network security group you create in this task in the second exercise of this lab

 > **Note**: Wait for the deployment to complete before you proceed to the next task.
 This should take about 5 minutes.

 #### Task 2: Deploy an Azure VM running Windows Server 2016 Datacenter into the existing availability set by using Azure PowerShell

 1. From the Azure Portal, start a PowerShell session in the Cloud Shell pane.

     > **Note**: If this is the first time you are launching the Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
 If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

-1. In the Cloud Shell pane, run the following command:
+1. In the Cloud Shell pane, run the following commands:

    ```pwsh
    $vmName = 'az1000301-vm1'
    $vmSize = 'Standard_DS2_v2'
    ```

     > **Note**: This sets the values of variables designating the Azure VM name and its size

 1. In the Cloud Shell pane, run the following commands: